Sail Madeira to Tenerife on SV Twister

 Experience

 A first taste of offshore sailing without committing to a full ocean crossing.
-Two or three days at sea, then island time.
+A few days at sea, then island time where the weather lets us.
 Twister carries a small crew, big enough for real community at sea.
 The speed at which strangers stop feeling like strangers always surprises me.

 Most of us spend more time indoors than outdoors.
 It’s easy to forget the natural world we’re coming from and living in.
 On the ocean, you face the wind and water elements and find that connection to nature.
 Imagine a scene with no traffic, no news, no pollution, no civilisation.
 Just wind and water, plenty of that.
 A scene where you can gaze for hours to the millions of stars above you, enjoy the dozens of dolphins sliding through the water at the bow of the boat, admire the pink-orange-red sunrises and sunsets, without any airplane trails changing the fluffy and cauliflower-like cloud patterns.